 Nicole Estes, Attorney

 Nicole Estes is an attorney at Adams Immigration Law who has been practicing immigration law since 2013.
-She assists clients with various immigration matters including grounds of inadmissibility waivers, national interest waivers, O-1 non-immigrant visas, VAWAs, U-Visas, adjustment of status, removal defense, removal of conditions on residence, and naturalization.
+She assists clients with individual, family-based, and employment-based immigration cases, including grounds of inadmissibility waivers, national interest waivers, VAWAs, U-Visas, adjustment of status, removal defense, removal of conditions on residence, and naturalization.

 In addition to practicing immigration law, Nicole is passionate about volunteering.
-Nicole graduated law school with pro bono distinction as a result of the countless volunteer hours spent serving others’ interests.
 Nicole has volunteered as a guardian ad litem for nearly eight (8) years combined for Kids’ Voice and the Marion County Juvenile Court, speaking with juvenile inmates while in custody, conducting home visits, and speaking on behalf of and in the best interests of juveniles and small children in court.
-Nicole is also a U-Visa attorney volunteer for the Neighborhood Christian Legal Clinic and a volunteer at the O’Conner House in Carmel, Indiana.
+Nicole is also a U-Visa attorney volunteer for the Neighborhood Christian Legal Clinic and a volunteer at the O’Conner House, a home for single mothers, in Carmel, Indiana.

-Nicole is an active member of her church in Westfield, Indiana and lives with her husband and son in Carmel, Indiana.
+Nicole is an active member of her church in Westfield, Indiana and lives with her family in Carmel, Indiana.

 Prepared and conducted 2 hour CLE Seminar, I-601A Provisional Unlawful Presence Waivers, on behalf of the Neighborhood Christian Legal Clinic in 2014.